 The turn-taking and high-activity clips were chosen by two trained annotators (the first author and a student assistant) who listened to each recording in its entirety at 1–2x speed while actively taking notes about potentially useful clips.
 The first author then reviewed the list of candidate clips and chose the best five 1-minute samples for each of the two activity types.
 Note that, because the manually selected clips did not overlap with the initial “random” clip selection, the “true” peak turn-taking and vocal-activity clips for the day could have possibly occurred during the random clips.
 High-quality turn-taking activity was defined as closely timed sequences of contingent vocalization between the target child and at least one other person (i.e., frequent vocalization exchanges).
-High-quality vocal activity clips were defined as in which the target child produced the most and most diverse spontaneous (i.e., not imitative) vocalizations (see full instructions at).
+High-quality vocal activity clips were defined as periods in which the target child produced the most and most diverse spontaneous (i.e., not imitative) vocalizations (see full instructions at <https://git.io/retractedforreview>).